 Our first project has three major goals: 1) to help us develop an understanding of genre; 2) to help us develop our analytical skills and 3) to help us learn more about our areas of expertise.
 To fulfill these goals, you will compose a genre analysis that looks at either a genre of your area of expertise or one of the genres that enthusiasts use to talk about your area of expertise.
-For example, if your area of expertise) or an album/song review (one of the genres used to talk about your area of expertise).
+For example, if your area of expertise is pop music, you could analyze either a subgenre of pop music (one of the many genres of your area of expertise) or an album/song review (one of the genres used to talk about your area of expertise).
 Your genre analysis might define a specific genre or differentiate between multiple genres, discuss the ways in which a specific artifact does or does not fulfill the conventions of a genre, consider the relationship between specific genres and contexts, or analyze different substantiations of a single genre.
 No matter what you choose, your project should make a claim about the use of genre in your area of expertise.
 You are not required to find outside sources for this project; however, you will want to use class readings about genre and mode to inform your analysis.